If you are an empath or highly sensitive person (HSP), you have a unique set of challenges to face.

 As an empath, you tend to not just listen to a person’s story but actually experience it as well, like an emotional sponge.
 You can stand on the inside looking out and can feel how the other person perceives a given situation.
 This is an incredibly useful way to connect with people, but highly empathic people run into trouble when they put too much emphasis on how others are feeling over their own emotions.

-Easily hurt
+Easily Hurt

 Empaths get their feelings hurt very easily – sometimes the tiniest thing can trigger the biggest reactions.